Originally posted August 1, 2016.

 I have been anticipating this “Crisis at Vanguard” for a long time.
 And it is going to become a broadening industry crisis, not just a “Crisis at Vanguard.”
 The handful of big mutual funds suitable for my subscribers and management clients are facing the imminent risk of closing to new investors.

 Why is there high risk of closings among the worthy funds available to conservative, retirement-oriented, seasoned investors?

 The acceptable funds have simply grown too big.
 Increasingly, fund managers are finding that the field of securities suitable, given a particular fund’s strategy mandate, is shrinking below a satisfactory level that allows investing options.
 The well is running dry.

 When a well runs dry, there is no more water.
 In the case of Vanguard Dividend Growth, the day of the dry well has arrived.
 The flow of suitable securities options for fund managers no longer exists.

 I long ago developed a strategy ladder to deal with the “dry well.”
 My strategy ladder has a two-rung approach.

 First: My family management accounts are not super-fund sized.
 Meaning, I have a multitude of securities options available for all my accounts.
-Neither Intelligence Report readers nor my management clients suffer from size constraints.
+My management clients do not suffer from size constraints.